-Charles Bonaparte, Founder
+Charles Bonaparte, Founder and Honorary Chairman

 Charles Bonaparte founded the European Federation of Napoleonic Cities in 2004 and was its president until 2022.

 After a doctorate in economics, Charles Bonaparte had a career in the senior civil service, investment banking and real estate.
 Elected in Ajaccio (Corsica), he created in 2004 the European Federation of Napoleonic Cities to develop cultural and tourist development projects with the cities crossed by the history of his ancestor.

 In 2015, the Federation was certified as a European Cultural Route by the Council of Europe under the name "Destination Napoleon".
 It is now present in 13 European countries, from Portugal to the Russian Federation, while illustrating its vocation to participate in the construction of a Europe of peace through culture and history.

 Vincent Chauvet, President

 Eleonora Berti joined the European Federation of Napoleonic Cities in March 2020 as deputy director, and took up her management position in January 2021.